TheMilkies/Cate/readme.md

 ### Using Cate
 Run `cate`, it'll ask you if to install after building.
-Unlike Make; It'll automatically detect the thread count.
+Unlike Make and other build systems; it'll automatically detect the thread count.

-Use `sudo cate install` to install cate with docs.

 ## Using Cate
 Cate's CLI is intuitive, but doesn't offer much more than necesery.